Common penile anomalies such as penoscrotal webbing can be addressed surgically if needed, but early diagnosis is key.

-Common penile anomalies can be addressed surgically if needed, but early diagnosis is key, Jeffrey T. White, M.D., Ph.D., a pediatric urologist with Norton Children’s Urology, affiliated with the UofL School of Medicine, said during a recent continuing medical education opportunity.
+Common penile anomalies such as penoscrotal webbing can be addressed surgically if needed, but early diagnosis is key, Jeffrey T. White, M.D., Ph.D., a pediatric urologist with Norton Children’s Urology, affiliated with the UofL School of Medicine, said during a recent continuing medical education opportunity.

-Common anomalies include hypospadias; turned or bent penises; penoscrotal webbing; and hidden or buried penis.
+In addition to penoscrotal webbing, common anomalies include hypospadias; turned or bent penises; and hidden or buried penis.

 “It’s important to refer early for specialist evaluation.
 Sometimes with minimal amounts of torsion or penoscrotal webbing, we can still perform a newborn circumcision.
 But if they’re not referred until after 4 weeks of age, we won’t be able to do the newborn circumcision because they’re just too large,” Dr. White said.